-The United States (US) Research Software Engineering Community
+The United States (US) Research Software Engineer Association

 The increasing use of digital technologies across research communities has gone hand in hand with a strong growth and reliance on software written or customized to solve research problems.
 This in turn is driving dialog around opportunities to